KirstenSotelo/Personal-Projects/SpotifyAPI/static/README.md

-This is the static elements of the SpotifyAPI (images, and css styles).
+These are the static elements of the SpotifyAPI.

+img - contains images used in the website styles - contains the CSS styles used in the website